It can be quite daunting if you have never let your property out before, so we thought it would be useful to list out some guidance notes to help.

 - De-clutter the rooms, they will appear larger

-- Make sure all the lights work, a well lit home is inviting
+- Make sure all the lights work, a well illuminated home is inviting.

 - Finish any of those small outstanding jobs, loose floorboards, missing/broken fixtures, fittings etc